 Apex Legends is an IP that needs no introduction to the genre of Legendary character-based hero shooters.
 However, Apex Legends Mobile definitely does—the freshest big release in the mobile gaming space.
 The latter is looking to compete with the likes of Call of Duty: Mobile and Player Unknown’s Battlegrounds, and it’s easy to see why.
 With that said, the battle royale’s recent launch isn’t going as smoothly as most expected.
 The Apex Legends Mobile not compatible hassle has been preventing users from downloading and installing the title to boot.

-- Removing Play Protect from Google Play can help as it removes many restrictions that can be interfering with the game.
+- Remove Play Protect: Consider disabling Play Protect in Google Play, as it can sometimes impose restrictions that interfere with the game.

-- Clear Cache and Data of Google Service Framework, old data is the reason google is showing that error.
+- Clear the Cache and Data of Google Service Framework, as old data may cause Google-related errors.

-- Also, Clearing the Cache and Data of the Google Play Store, can help too.
+- Clear the Cache and Data of the Google Play Store, which can also help resolve issues.

-- If it is still not supported, you can contact Respawn Entertainment and wait for them to roll out an Update, including your phone model.
+- Contact Respawn Entertainment: If your device is still not supported or the issue persists, you can reach out to Respawn Entertainment and wait for them to release an update that includes support for your specific phone model.

 More From eXputer: Apex Legends Infinite Loading Screen